Current trends and future directions in event-based control: Comprehensive analysis frameworks for ETC

 \subsubsection{Application of the framework to specific triggering rules}

 As a simple illustration, the relative threshold triggering condition can for example be studied within the framework from \cite{hertneck2024norm} using either $p = 1$ or $p = \infty$.
-In the former case, it is leveraged that the ISS condition Assumption~\ref{asum_iss} implies the the $\L_1$-gain condition
+In the former case, it is leveraged that the ISS condition Assumption~\ref{asum_iss} implies the $\L_1$-gain condition

-and thus $\eqref{eq_cond_x}$ for $H(x,e) = \alpha(\abs{x})$, $W(e) = \gamma(\abs{e})$ and $\gamma_x = 1$.
+and thus $\L_1$ stability according to \eqref{eq_cond_x} of the $x$-subsystem in \eqref{eq_sys_gen_2} for $H(x,e) = \alpha(\abs{x})$, $W(e) = \gamma(\abs{e})$ and $\gamma_x = 1$.
 Moreover, the relative threshold triggering condition implies \eqref{eq_cond_e} for $p = 1$, $H(x,e) = \alpha(\abs{x})$ and $W(e) = \gamma(\abs{e})$ and is thus covered by the framework.
 Alternatively, for $p = \infty$, it can be shown that Assumption~\ref{asum_iss} also implies a finite $\L_\infty$ gain according to \eqref{eq_cond_x} (but potentially with a different gain compared to the $\L_1$ case).
 Again, the relative threshold triggering condition implies \eqref{eq_cond_e} for $p = \infty$.
 Hence, the relative threshold triggering rule can be studied alternatively using the $\L_\infty$-norm condition.
 Then different values for $\sigma$ may be admissible compared to the analysis using the $\L_1$ norm.
 Thus, more flexibility in the design of the triggering rule can be obtained.
 A related ISS condition for the $\L_\infty$-norm case was also used in \cite{liu2015small} to study the relative threshold triggering rule.

 For $\beta = 0$, the dynamic triggering rule \eqref{eq_def_dyn} corresponds exactly to the $\L_1$-norm condition according to \eqref{eq_def_gain} with $\gamma_e = \sigma$, $H(x,e) = \alpha(x)$, and $W(e) = \gamma(e)$ and can thus straightforwardly be studied in the framework.
 For other choices of $\beta$, it can further be shown that, for the same $t_j$, $x(t_j)$, and $e(t_j)$, the next sampling instant $t_{j+1}$ is picked smaller than in \eqref{eq_def_gain} with $\gamma_e = \sigma$, $H(x,e) = \alpha(x)$, and $W(e) = \gamma(e)$.
 Thus, the dynamic triggering rule can also be studied in the framework and $\L_1$ stability can be concluded since $\sigma \in \left(0,1\right)$.
 Asymptotic stability again follows from $\alpha\in \K_\infty$.